nalej/docs/onpremise/installation.md

 5. [Create the organization in the platform.](#create-organization-in-the-platform)
 6. [Validate the platform installation.](#validate-the-platform-installation)

-To install an Application Cluster:
+To install an application cluster:

 1. [Install the Certificate Manager.](#install-certificate-manager-1)
 2. [Create Certificate Issuers.](#create-certificate-issuers-1)